Bill Roberts Parent Handbook 2017-2018 (PDF)

 How do I schedule a tour of the school?

 Tours for both Elementary and Middle school are typically offered every other week in early Fall through January.
 Please check the School Tours link for specific dates or email our volunteer PTA tour committee.

 Where can I find information about the school choice process?

-Denver Public Schools (DPS) handles the school choice process, which usually starts in December each year.
+Denver Public Schools (DPS) handles the school choice process, it started in February this year.
 For more information about School Choice, please visit their website:

-Bill Roberts will collect paper School Choice forms at the front office, but the administration does not have any input into school selection as it is handled district-wide by DPS.
-Visit the DPS Parent Portal for online Choice forms.
+School Choice Information Link You can only participate in School Choice online at: schoolchoice.dpsk12.org.
+The administration does not have any input into school selection as it is handled district-wide by DPS.

 I just moved to Stapleton.
 How do I know which school my children should go to?